unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 Before, we start off you can listen to the music we generated at the end of our experiment [here](https://soundcloud.com/padmaja-bhagwat/generated-music).

 <p>
-Firstly, we need to a have a dataset on which we can train our neural network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.The input to neural networks are tensors which are just multi dimensional arrays.Hence, we had to convert the audio files to tensors.This innvolved some digital signal processing stuff.
+Firstly, we need to a have a dataset on which we can train our neural network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.The input to neural networks are tensors which are just multi dimensional arrays.Hence, we had to convert the audio files to tensors.This innvolved some [digital signal processing](http://jackschaedler.github.io/circles-sines-signals/index.html) stuff.
 This might seem like a herculean task,but if done right, it could be the defining factor in the working of the neural network.
 </p>

 <p>
 Let's spend some time understanding the type of data we are dealing with.We know that sound waves are continous signals(infinite datapoints).However, our computers only operate on discrete values.Yet, computers can store and play music due to sampling.In sampling, we store the value of the signal at regular intervals of time determined by the sampling frequency(finite datapoints).
+Sampling does lead to losing some data, but we cannot percieve the loss.
 We have set the sampling frequency to 44100 Hz.Human ear is senstitive only to frequencies upto 20,000 Hz.
 So, even if frequencies above 20,000 Hz are present in the song, they do not make a difference as they are inaudible.
 So, according to Nyquist's Sampling Theorem the sampling frequency must be nearly double that of 20,000 Hz.
 So, 44100 Hz is considered the standard sampling frequency.48000 Hz is another standard sampling frequency.
 </p>